- International Students

 Tuition + Fees Distribution (estimate)

 * Projected Tuition, based on 4% increase for domestic; 6% for international

 The basic funding package Western offers is made up of a Western Graduate Research Scholarship (WGRS), and a Graduate Teaching Assistantship (GTA).
 Your exact funding distribution will depend on the type of student you are (MA, PhD), citizenship, and any external funding you receive (SSHRC, OGS).
-An estimate based on past distributions can be found below.
-Please be aware that these numbers will have changed for your year and that this is just to give you a general idea of the details of your funding package.
 Keep in mind that funding is usually a case-by-case basis, and each student receives a different kind of funding.
 This being said, again, use this only as a guide to give you an idea of what kind of funding you will receive.

 *WGRS figure is the total for 3 terms; departments decide how to divide it up per term, in our case it is 35% in the fall, 30% in the winter, and 35% in the summer.

 GTA: The department typically gives PhD graduate students a “tutorial leader” assignment for each term, and your GTA is the payment for your work.
 If you are a Masters student, the department typically gives you a grading assignment for each semester, and your GTA is the payment for your work.
 Occasionally, PhD students will be assigned grading positions, and Masters students a tutorial position.

 As a tutorial leader, you will be responsible for leading one 1-hour long section of about 25 students once a week, grading, office hours, TA meetings, etc. Our position is represented by a union, and as such the department can only require us work 140 hours each semester (about 10 hrs a week).